mafia-rust/mafia/README.md

 # mafia-rust

-# Game Modes
+### Gamemodes
-Mafia
+1. Mafia
-Vampire
+2. Vampire
-All any
+3. All any
-Arsonist
+4. Arsonist
-CIA gamemomde (Regualar but replace 3 mafia with executioners)
+5. CIA gamemomde (Regualar but replace 3 mafia with executioners)